TheArturthur/CoppermindScraper/Cosmere/Vorin.md

   <<Kadash\|Kadash>>, a Vorin ardent
 The Vorin priests are called **ardents**; the entirety of them is referred to as the **ardentia**.
 In matters of faith, they are led by a **council of Curates**, operating out of the Holy Enclave in the [[Veden\|Veden]] city of [[Valath\|Valath]].
 This council has the authority to excommunicate members of the church, including the leaders of Vorin countries, for heresy -- a right given to them by the Covenants of Theocracy, an unspecified, but centuries-old document.
 They can be recognized by their blue robes, as well as gem-encrusted staves, far more ornate than is considered proper post-Hierocracy.
 Other types of ardents are likewise differentiated by the colors of their robes -- regular ones wear gray, while the [[Soulcaster\|soulcasters]] wear red.
 Many ardents have shaved heads, and men often have long beards.
 Both male and female ardents are considered genderless from the social standpoint: women do not need to cover their [[Safehand\|safehand]], while men are allowed to learn to read and write, and both can eat both sweet and spicy foods.
 This being said, while they are technically allowed to pursue both masculine and feminine arts, they are often pushed to follow their gender.
 Ardents are permitted to marry, but only within the ardentia.
+Ardents are representative of the Almighty, and to disrespect an ardent is considered tantamount to disrespecting the Almighty himself.

 ### Slavery
 Ardents are, technically, slaves to [[Lighteyes\|lighteyed]] nobles of [[Vorin\|Vorin]] countries, with some serving specific households while others are beholden to the national ruler.
 They can neither hold land nor own property -- a safeguard to prevent a second [[Hierocracy\|Hierocracy]].
 Like [[Parshmen\|Parshmen]] and other slaves they are not paid for their work, but they are highly respected, even by people above them in the social hierarchy.
 It seems one cannot be forced to become an ardent; rather, people join willingly, and can also leave if they so choose.